MAG leads early Stansted airport bid battle

 Ryanair has clashed with several airports over the taxes and fees they charge airlines.
 It recently cut the number of flights to Madrid and Barcelona from the UK in a row over fees.

-Some analysts, however, believe Stansted could fetch up to 1.3 billion pounds.
+Some analysts, however, believe Stansted could fetch up to 1.3 billion pounds ($2.04 billion).

 "It seems that there is still substantial interest in UK airport assets as demonstrated by Qatar's recent purchase of a stake in BAA," said Peters.
 "The stake went for a 13 percent premium to Heathrow's RAB."

-Ferrovial on Friday sold a 10.6 percent stake in FGP Topco, the holding company that owns BAA for 607 million euros (478 million pounds) to Qatar Holding, a deal giving it an enterprise value (equity plus debt) of 13.7 times EBITDA.
+Ferrovial on Friday sold a 10.6 percent stake in FGP Topco, the holding company that owns BAA for 607 million euros to Qatar Holding, a deal giving it an enterprise value (equity plus debt) of 13.7 times EBITDA.

 "Stansted's RAB is about 1.3 billion pounds.
 Gatwick was sold for 90 percent of its RAB but Stansted is likely to be sold for less, but not much less," the infrastructure banker said, adding that the sale process would likely start by October and that a deal could happen by the end of the year.